Cancer is complex — there is no routine neuroendocrine cancer, nor is there ever a routine way to treat it.

 At the OSUCCC – James, neuroendocrine cancer patients have a team of experts that includes medical oncologists, surgical oncologists, radiation oncologists, geneticists, endocrinologists, nutritionists and more.
 Also on that team are neuroendocrine cancer researchers who help sequence tumors to identify key molecules that fuel each patient’s cancer and who then develop drugs that target only those particular molecules.
 Many of our experts also help write the national clinical guidelines for treatments.

-As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials on novel anticancer drugs, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.
+As one of only a few cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials on novel anticancer drugs, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.

 There are several types of treatment for neuroendocrine cancer.
 The OSUCCC – James team of subspecialists determine the best treatment for each patient based on his or her specific, individual neuroendocrine cancer.
 Patients may receive one treatment or a combination of treatments.

 Surgery to remove the neuroendocrine tumor often is necessary to stop the tumor’s effects on hormone production.
 The doctor may remove all or part of the tumor.
 Types of surgery for neuroendocrine tumors often include:

 The surgeon removes only the tumor.
 Enucleation is used especially for small and local neuroendocrine tumors.